A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Groups acting on rooted trees II: rigidity of actions with small Schreier graphs

+\begin{proof} There exists $n \geq 1$ such that every subgroup of finite index in $G$ has at most $n$ mimimal components contained in $W_i$.
+If $W_i$ has an infinitie profinite factor, then it factors onto a finite space $Y$ with at least $n+1$ points.
+Then the kernel $H$ of the action on $Y$ has finite index and preserves all fibers of the factor map, thus must have at least $n+1$ disjoint minimal components in $W_i$, giving a contradiction. \qedhere \end{proof}

 \begin{proof}[Proof of Theorem \ref{t-wb-iet}] Assume for a contradiction that there exists an embedding of $G$ into $\iet$.
 Then $G$ actually embeds in $\iet(\Lambda)$ for some finitely generated subgroup $\Lambda<\R/\Z$.
 Let $X_\Lambda=W_1\sqcup \cdots \sqcup W_k \sqcup Z$ be the decomposition into minimal and periodic components (see Theorem \ref{t-Imanishi}).
 We claim that there exists a minimal component $W_i$ on which $G$ acts faithfully.
 Indeed if this is not the case, and since the action on $Z$ is also not faithful, by Lemma \ref{l-Gri-branch} we can find $n_1,\cdots, n_k, n_Z$ such that $\rist_G(n_i)'$ acts trivially on $W_i$ for $i=1,\cdots, k$, and $\rist_Z(n_Z)'$ acts trivially on $Z$.
 Thus $\rist_G(m)'$ acts trivially on $X_\Lambda$ for $m=\max\{n_1, \cdots, n_k, n_Z\}$, contradicting that the action of $G$ is faithful.
 Without loss of generality, we assume that $G$ acts faithfully on $W_1$.
 By Lemma \ref{l-iet-polynomial} and Theorem \ref{t-wb-polynomial}, the action of $G$ on $W_1$ must factor onto an infinite profinite $G$-space.
-This is in contraction with Corollary \ref{c-iet-profinite-factor} \qedhere \end{proof}
+This is in contradiction with Corollary \ref{c-iet-profinite-factor}. \qedhere \end{proof}

 \begin{remark} The following example shows that finite generation is a necessary assumption in Theorem \ref{t-wb-iet}.
 Consider the regular tree of words $T$ indexed by the alphabet $E=\{1,\cdots, d\}$ (see \S \ref{s-bounded-automorphisms} for the terminology), and let $G\le \aut(T)$ be the group of finitary automorphisms, i.e.\ automorphisms $g\in \aut(T)$ such that the section $g|_v$ is non-trivial only for finitely many vertices $v\in T$.
-Then $G$ is a countable locally finite branch group, and it is not difficult to see that $G$ is isomorphic to a subgroup of the group $\iet(\Lambda)$ for $\Lambda=\Z[1/d]/\Z$. \end{remark}
+Then $G$ is a countable locally finite branch group.
+Writing elements of $\R/\Z$ in base $d$, we obtain a natural surjective continuous map $\pi \colon \partial T \to \R/\Z$.
+It is not difficult to check that the action of $G$ on $\partial T$ descends through $\pi$ to an action on $\R/\Z$ by piecewise continuous transformations, which identifies $G$ with a subgroup of the group $\iet(\Lambda)$ for $\Lambda=\Z[1/d]/\Z$. \end{remark}